-The names of the General Superintendent and of the Assistant General Superintendents, and all the other members of the General Board.
+The names of the general superintendents and all the other members of the General Board.

 (2) The roll of members by districts.
 If no absentees, the secretary shall record all the delegates of that district as present, and, if a quorum is present, proceed to business.